tommyscodebase/gemini_chatbot_javascript/README.md

-# gemini_chatbot_javascript
+# A Javascript Chatbot uilt with Gemini

 A functional chatbot built with the Gemini AI

+Link to the YouTube video: [Build and deploy your own ChatBot with Gemini (Complete Tutorial)🚀](https://youtu.be/1AJbhLBBPHU)